Jeffrey Dudgeon: There are important questions to be asked about latest batch of Operation Kenova non-prosecutions

 It is perfectly plain from the PPS statement that evidence of any such deliberate misconduct was just not there.
 In general, in all these cases, even a first year law student could have told you there was no prospect of a successful outcome.

 The latest PPS statement said decisions on the final six Kenova files are expected “at the end of February 2024”.
 It was also stated that since December, “We have received two further files from Operation Kenova”.
-They postdate Jon Boutcher’s departure as Officer Commanding Kenova to become PSNI Chief Constable.
+They postdate Jon Boutcher’s departure from Kenova to become PSNI Chief Constable.
 It is concerning that two further prosecution files have been forwarded at this very late stage.

 The PSNI will then issue Jon Boutcher’s 'high level interim' report on army, police, MI5 and IRA failings which will be damning in relation to the protection of informers.
 This has wisely been held back until the final PPS decisions, as the Malone House Group and others advised to avoid prejudging any prosecution.
 This was contrary to Mr Boutcher’s initial intention, so must have been decided by the senior PSNI officer now in charge, the chief constable having recused himself.
 The other big re-investigation into the so-called Glenanne Gang, Operation Barnard, will be subsumed into Sir Declan Morgan’s ICRIR in May along with all PSNI and PONI legacy inquiries.